 The 1999 film Boys Don’t Cry tells the true story of Brandon Teena.
-Born Teena Renae Brandon, Brandon Teena was a biological female who lived as a man.
-After two former friends discovered his “secret,” Brandon was raped and murdered by the men.
+Brandon Teena was a transgender man who was raped and murdered by two of his former friends after they found out that he was transgender.

 Advocates have used his story to embody the continuing struggles faced by transgender people.